 Dre and Rainbow mostly have contrasting views of the situation but band together when it comes to making the best decisions for the family.
 And when these conflicting perspectives are combined with orthodox viewpoints of Dre’s parents, things get more chaotic.
 Dre has already proven himself by having a successful family and doesn’t want to give others the slightest motive to raise fingers at him.

-If you haven't watched this hearty dramedy yet, now is the right time to binge through them.
+If you haven't watched Black-ish yet, now is the right time to binge through them.
 Those looking for a show like Modern Family will feel right at home.

 3. The Simpsons

 The Simpsons, the yellow family we have all come to love since their historical run on TV, are a dysfunctional group that has made generations laugh.
 Homer, with his unusual way of raising the kids via blunt truths, is well complemented by Marge’s compassionate nature.